Fantom-Factory/afIoc/readme.md

 Given that `MyService` has already been defined in a module, we can substitute it for our own instance by writing an `@Override` method.

-`@Override` methods are similar to builder methods in that they may be of any scope, and be named what you like, but they must be static and be annotated with the `@Override` facet.
+`@Override` methods are similar to builder methods in that they may be of any scope, and be named what you like, but they must annotated with the `@Override` facet.

 ```
 @Override
-static MyService overrideMyService() {
+MyService overrideMyService() {
     // build a different instance
     return MyServiceImpl(...)
 }